binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Rule #2 of the OWASP XSS Prevention Cheat Sheet discusses attribute escaping.
 Now because we were only using `value` attributes and we had the luxury of being able to control the fact that we would always be using properly quoted attributes, we didn't have to take this extra step of escaping all (other than alphanumeric) ASCII characters that is values less than 256 with the `&#xHH` format to prevent switching out of the attribute context.

 Because I wanted to be sure about not being able to escape out of the attributes context if it was properly quoted I tested it.
 I created a collection of injection attacks, none of which worked.
-I thought that if I entered something like the following into the attribute `value` of an `input` element where `type="text"`, then the first double quote would be interpreted as the corresponding quote and the end double quote would be interpreted as the end quote of the `onmouseover` attribute value.
+If you enter something like the following into the attribute `value` of an `input` element where `type="text"`, then the first double quote will be interpreted as the corresponding quote and the end double quote will be interpreted as the end quote of the `onmouseover` attribute value.

-{title="", linenos=on, lang=JavaScript}
+{title="", linenos=off, lang=JavaScript}
     " onmouseover="alert(2)

 All the legitimate double quotes are interpreted as the double quote `HTML` entity `"` and all illegitimate double quotes are interpreted as the character value.
+This is what you end up with:

-{title="", linenos=on, lang=JavaScript}
+{title="", linenos=off, lang=JavaScript}
     value=" &quot; onmouseover=&quot;alert(2)"

 Now in regards to the code comments in the block of code [above](#sanitisation-using-escaping) titled "Sanitisation using escaping", I mentioned having to double escape character references.
 We were using `XSL` for the `HTML` because we needed to perform transformations before delivering to the browser.
 Because we were sending the strings to the browser, it was easiest to single decode the double encoded `HTML` on the service side only.
 Now because we were still focused on the client side sanitisation and we would soon be shifting our focus to making sure we cover the server side, we knew we were going to have to create some sanitisation routines for our .NET service.
 Because the routines are quite likely going to be static and we were pretty much just dealing with strings, we created an extensions class in a new project in a common library we already had.
 This would provide the widest use from our sanitisation routines.
 It also allowed us to wrap any existing libraries or parts of them that we wanted to get use of.

-{title="Common.Security.Encoding.Extensions.SingleDecodeDoubleEncodedHtml", linenos=on, lang=C#}
+{title="Common.Security.Encoding.Extensions.SingleDecodeDoubleEncodedHtml", linenos=off, lang=C#}
     namespace Common.Security.Encoding {
        /// <summary>
        /// Provides a series of extension methods that perform sanitisation.